ocpi/ocpi/mod_tokens.md

 ### 1.1 Push model

-When the MSP creates Tokens(s) they push them to the CPO by calling [POST](#211-post-method) on the CPOs Tokens endpoint with the newly create Token(s)
+When the MSP creates a new Token object they push it to the CPO by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the newly create Token object.

-Any changes to Token(s) in the eMSP system are send to the CPO system by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the updated Token(s).
+Any changes to Token in the eMSP system are send to the CPO system by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token(s).

-When the eMSP invalidates a Token (deleting is not possible), the eMSP will send the updated Token (with the field: valid set to False, by calling the [PUT](#212-put-method) on the CPOs Tokens endpoint with the updated Token.
+When the eMSP invalidates a Token (deleting is not possible), the eMSP will send the updated Token (with the field: valid set to False, by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token.

 ### 1.2 Pull model